reducejs/reduce-web-component/README.md

 **NOTE**
 As `hi` requires `earth` and `earth` is shipped with styles, `hi` will need styles at last.
-So a virtual `hi/index.css` is created.
+So a virtual `hi/index.css` is created (but not written into disk).

 ### Output